igraph/python-igraph/doc/source/tutorials/connected_components/connected_components.rst

 .. note::

-    We use the integers from 0 to 200 instead of 0 to 255 in our vertex colors, since 255 in the `rainbow palette <https://igraph.org/python/doc/api/igraph.drawing.colors.RainbowPalette.html>`_ corresponds to looping back to red.
+    We use the integers from 0 to 200 instead of 0 to 255 in our vertex colors, since 255 in the :class:`igraph.drawing.colors.RainbowPalette` corresponds to looping back to red.